NIRSpec BOTS Operations

 Specifies the time of the nominal zero-point reference for the target (as a Heliocentric Julian Date).

 For example, PHASE RANGE (Start) = 0.0 to PHASE RANGE (End) = 0.1 would specify that the start of the first science activity must be scheduled within the first 10% of the time-series period.
-Another example for a transiting exoplanet observation is discussed in the article NIRSpec BOTS Observations of GJ 1214b.
+Another example for a transiting exoplanet observation is discussed in the article Step-by-Step APT Guide for NIRSpec BOTS Observations of WASP-79b.

 Tight timing constraints that result in a narrow observation execution window (less than 24 hrs) will result in a direct scheduling overhead of 1 hour.
 All tightly constrained NIRSpec BOTS observations will be affected by this overhead.